IT Procurement - time for a change

 To manufacture the necessary materials to create each component of a laptop, 1,200 kg of the Earth’s resources are mined and consumed.
 Remanufacturing not only prevents the consumption of additional resources, but also avoids the e-waste from the disposal of a laptop.

-Through our support of reforestation projects, we have planted over 125,000 trees worldwide.
+Through our support of reforestation projects, we plant 5 trees for every latop you buy.
 Not only does this help to repopulate woodland, but these trees help compensate for the ‘embodied’ carbon emissions from the laptop's original manufacture and first three years of use.

 Sustainable IT manufacturing